ewhac/blender-import-vs3d/README.md

 ### File Formats ###

 Both text and binary object formats are supported.
-Error tolerance is meh;
-please don't stress the parser.
+Tolerance for files with errors is meh; please don't stress the parser.

 Camera, motion, and scene files are not supported.